 Millington is located on Maryland's Eastern Shore in southeastern Kent County and northwestern Queen Anne's County.
 Kent and Queen Anne's Counties in Maryland border Kent County in Delaware.
-Millington is a small town on the Upper Chester River, a major tributary in Kent County and part of the Chesapeake Bay estuary.
+Millington is a small town on the Upper Chester River, a major tributary in Kent and Queen Anne's Counties, and part of the Chesapeake Bay estuary.